mattan42/ModernCMakeTutorial/Stage 2/Problem/README.md

 1. Our project's executable.
 2. Our project's unittests executable.

+> [!NOTE]
+> This stage has a `Hints` directory with hints for each step.
+If you find yourself a bit stuck on what to do - don't hesitate to take a look there!

 ## Objective Steps

 1. Read about `add_subdirectory()` and `add_library()` commands in CMake and think about how you can utilize them to create a more modular CMake generation.